-Combining coaching for parents in early childhood development with services that meet families’ basic needs.
+Combining coaching for parents with services that meet families’ basic needs.

 Our work on Parents+ combines parent coaching in early child development with at least one service designed to meet families’ basic needs – whether aimed at adults (reproductive health, savings groups, literacy, mental health, job training) or children (healthcare, nutrition, childcare, preschool).
 This can be an efficient way to achieve scale and improve the effectiveness of both the coaching activities and the service in question.